Amazon Prime Video Top 10 Shows and Movies: New and Trending Today, August 16

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-No, you are not in a time loop (but you can watch the YA time loop film The Map of Tiny Perfect Things on Amazon Prime Video!).
-Prime Video's top 10 movies and shows are the exact same as they were yesterday, with A League of Their Own still the streamer's most popular option and The Lost City as the favorite movie.
-We're still a few days from some new releases, including Tim Gunn and Heidi Klum's fashion competition Making the Cut and the newest comedy from Raising Hope's Greg Garcia, Sprung.
-The latter is exclusive to Freevee — Amazon's free, ad-supported streaming service — so it won't be on Prime Video's list, but it's going to be tops on Freevee's list (which doesn't exist).
+Amazon Prime Video, here's your horoscope: Stay away from reality dating shows!
+After less than a week in release, the astrology-based dating competition Cosmic Love has already fallen out of Prime Video's top 10 shows and movies.
+It follows another dating show flop, The One That Got Away, as Prime Video's biggest misses of the summer.
+Maybe stick to billion-dollar fantasy epics or action shows about tough guys doing tough things.
+Or, go with more shows about brave women fighting societal norms, since A League of Their Own is still the No. 1 show.
+Meanwhile, All or Nothing: Arsenal, which releases new episodes weekly on Wednesdays, returns to the list at the bottom.

-Below, we're listing the Top 10 shows and movies on Amazon Prime Video and also letting you know which ones are good.
+Below, we've put together Prime Video's most popular shows and movies, but we're also steering you toward what's worth watching.
 We also list what's coming next to Amazon Prime Video and Amazon's ad-supported free streaming service, Freevee, in the near future so you know what will be on the Top 10 list soon.

 Yesterday's Amazon Top 10 shows and movies list